Miguel Vargas Player Props: Dodgers vs. Cardinals

 Miguel Vargas At The Plate

-- Vargas is hitting .217 with four doubles, a triple and 16 walks.
+- Vargas has four doubles, a triple and 16 walks while hitting .217.

+- He ranks 152nd in batting average, 50th in on base percentage, and 168th in slugging among qualified hitters in MLB action.

-- In 24 games played this year, he has not hit a home run.
+- He has hit a home run in one of 25 games, and in 0% of his plate appearances.

-- In four games this year (16.7%), Vargas has picked up an RBI, including two games with multiple runs batted in.
+- Vargas has picked up an RBI in 20.0% of his games this season, with two or more RBI in 12.0% of his games.

-- He has scored at least one run nine times this season (37.5%), including one multi-run game.
+- He has scored at least one run 10 times this season (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.